digitalight/wtmap/README.md

 - [x] Get a dataset of Water Towers and overlay it on an interactive map.
 - [x] Compass feature showing nearest tower.
 - [x] Get directions using Waze - send location to Waze.
+- [x] Easier way to update the data.
+Automated with Github Actions.
+Every week.

 To Do:

-- [ ] Easier way to update the data
 - [ ] Incorporate a database so users can add missing water towers
 - [ ] Add pictures in the popup
 - [ ] Track which towers a user has visited.
 Will need to incorporate profile management.